dwp/acm-pca-cert-generator/README.md

 ## Installing locally from source.

 Running `tox` as above will compile the project.
-You can also build install and install it locally using
+You can also build and install it locally using

 ```
 $ python setup.py build install